elizabethdaly/project-machine-learning/README.md

 This project is hosted on [GitHub](https://github.com/) at https://github.com/elizabethdaly/project-machine-learning

-The analysis takes the form of a single Jupyter notebook of filename **project-machine-learning.ipynb**

 ### Instructions for cloning the repository
 A repository on GitHub exists as a remote repository.
 You can clone this repository to create a local copy on your computer by following these instructions:
 1. On GitHub, navigate to the main page of the repository https://github.com/elizabethdaly/project-machine-learning